 State Other-Objectification

-To measure the participant’s objectification of their partner in the interaction, participants were asked a series of questions about the frequency of thoughts in relation to multiple characteristics of their partner Garcia et al. (2016).
+To measure the participant’s objectification of their partner in the interaction, participants were asked a series of questions about the frequency of thoughts in relation to multiple characteristics of their partner (Garcia et al., 2016).
 Questions included aspects of their partner’s internal traits such as personality, friends, family, and extracurricular interests, as well as external traits such as body, appearance, clothing, and body parts.
-All questions were to be rated on a scale from 1 (not at all) to 7 (constantly).
+All questions were rated on a scale from 1 (not at all) to 7 (constantly).
 Objectification was measured by getting the difference between the average frequency of thought about their partner’s external traits (α = 0.79 for Sample 1, α = 0.79 for Sample 2) and frequency of thought about their partner’s internal traits (α = 0.79 for Sample 1, α = 0.76 for Sample 2).
 A positive score in this scale would indicate that the participant thought about their partner’s external traits more than the partner’s internal traits, and a negative score would indicate the opposite.

 As can be seen in Table 2, the mean other-objectification of women by women was M = -1.58 (SD = 1.21).
 This corresponds to women objectifying other women to a greater extent than women’s objectification of men reported in Garcia et al. (2016) (M = -1.68, SD = 1.52).
 Further, in the current sample the difference in other-objectification between heterosexual (M = -1.77, SD = 1.14) and non-heterosexual women (M = -1.39, SD = 1.35) was not statistically significant, t(25.89) = 1.02, p = 0.32.